Effective action and black hole solutions in asymptotically safe quantum gravity: Quantum black hole solutions

 In \cite{Lu:2015psa, Daas:2022iid} it has been argued that in a generic quadratic gravity theory any asymptotically flat solution containing a horizon must have vanishing Ricci scalar $R=0$ in the region outside the horizon.
 For generic $g_{R^2}\neq 0$ and $g_{R_{\mu\nu}^2}\neq 0$ this seems to single out the Schwarzschild solution as the only asymptotically flat solution with a horizon (for sufficiently massive black holes).
 It would be interesting to investigate whether similar restrictive statements apply for our type of action \labelcref{eq:EffActionwFormFactors} with non-trivial form factors.

-In conclusion, we regard it a promising feature that the inclusion of higher order curvature operators in the effective action \labelcref{eq:CurvatureExpansion} allows solutions that approach the classical Schwarzschild metric in the IR regime, but show new, non-trivial behaviour at larger curvatures.
+In conclusion, we regard it a promising sign that the inclusion of higher order curvature operators in the asymptotically safe effective action \labelcref{eq:CurvatureExpansion} allows solutions that approach the classical Schwarzschild metric in the IR regime, but show new, non-trivial behaviour at larger curvatures.
 The above discussion indicates that the higher derivative corrections may alter the classical geometry significantly already outside the classical horizon.